 When you order custom casino-grade chips, you are usually buying into this spec: dense composite, tight diameter control, artwork that survives shuffles — not simply “heavier than Amazon.”

 Clay vs ceramic at 10g: same weight, different character.
 Clay’s bevelled edge and textured surface give a deeper click on the felt; ceramic’s flat edge and smoother face feel modern and slide cleanly.
 Durability ratings differ (25,000+ impact cycles clay inlay vs 50,000+ ceramic direct print), but neither line wins on grams alone.
-The full material comparison is in our clay vs ceramic guide.
+Spec tables live in clay vs ceramic; a priority-first pick by host type is in are ceramic or clay poker chips better?.

 11.5g and 14g: When Heavier Chips Make Sense